 As a home gardener, it's important to test soil pH because certain plants have specific pH requirements and won't thrive unless the soil pH falls within a particular range. pH measures the level of acidity in the soil and it affects a plant’s ability to absorb nutrients.
 If the soil pH level falls outside of a plant's recommended range, all the plant food and fertilizer in the world won’t help -- the plants can’t absorb nutrients.

-Technically speaking, a soil pH (potential hydrogen) test measures how many hydrogen ions are in the soil, indicating its acidity or alkalinity.
-Anything with a pH less than 7 is acidic, 7 is neutral, and anything higher than 7 is alkaline.
-Being acidic or alkaline isn't necessarily bad; it all depends on what you're growing.
-Most plants can adapt to soil pH that ranges from 6.0 to 7.5, but some plants have distinct preferences.
-Blueberries, for instance, prefer acidic soil, and asparagus tends to do best in alkaline conditions.
+Technically speaking, a soil pH test measures how many hydrogen ions are in the soil.
+On a scale of 1 to 14, a pH less than 7.0 is acidic, 7.0 is neutral, and anything higher than 7.0 is alkaline.
+Acidic or alkaline soil isn't necessarily bad; it all depends on the plants you're growing.
+Most plants can adapt to soil pH ranges from 6 to 7.5, but some plants have distinct requirements.
+For instance, blueberries require acidic soil in the range of 4.5 to 5.5 to produce berries while lavender tends to do best in alkaline soil about 8.0.

 - Distilled water